vipulnaik/diet-exercise-health/events/2025/2025-04-16-dental-cleaning.md

 intraoral camera may reveal smaller stains, but there's nothing that is macro-visible, unlike the situation right before the dental cleaning.

+### Calendar event and reminders created for the next dental cleaning appointment

+Around 2 PM on 2025-04-17, I created the calendar event and reminders for the next dental cleaning appointment.